Background

 • Rare: scarce and difficult to obtain.

-• Inimitable: hard to copy or substitute.
+• Inimitable: hard to mimic.

-Together with information about its presence in your organization, you can use the outcomes of the VRIO analysis as follows to identify the advantage a particular capability brings:
+You can use the outcomes of the VRIO analysis as follows to identify the advantage a particular capability brings:

 Direction